Hemenhk/income-tax-calculator/README.md

 * A function that will calculate the annual income taxes in Sweden.
 * An if/else statement that seperates the income into four categories, or tax brackets, which has been explained in the 'project overview'.
 * An event listener, that listens for the input value added into the income input field.
 Without it, the website's purpose is void.

+## Design <a name="design"></a>

+The design of this project is extremely simple, as this is a website that only offers one usage.
+As such, there is no further need for customization.